Swiddis/opensearch-utils/release/README.md

 Options:
-  --repo TEXT     The repository URL to make a release for  [required] --start TEXT    The first commit hash in the release (exclusive)  [required] --end TEXT      The last commit hash in the release (inclusive)  [required] --version TEXT  The version to make the release notes for --help          Show this message and exit.
+  --repo TEXT     The repository URL to make a release for  [required] --start TEXT    The first commit hash in the release (inclusive)  [required] --end TEXT      The last commit hash in the release (inclusive)  [required] --version TEXT  The version to make the release notes for --help          Show this message and exit.